-Tai Tarian's activities, its current financial position and factors likely to affect its future development are set out within the Strategic Report.
-The organisation has in place long-term debt facilities which provide adequate resources to finance committed reinvestment and development programmes, along with its day to day operations.
+Tai Tarian's activities, its current financial position, and factors likely to affect its future development are set out within the Strategic Report.
+The organisation has in place long-term debt facilities which provide adequate resources to finance committed reinvestment and development programmes, along with its day-to-day operations.
 The organisation also has a long-term business plan which shows that is able to service these debt facilities whilst continuing to comply with lenders' covenants.

-On this basis and considering the current situation with regard to Covid-19, the Board has a reasonable expectation that the organisation has adequate resources to continue in operational existence for the foreseeable future.
+On this basis, the Board has a reasonable expectation that the organisation has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.